Evil3D/Username-Checker/README.md

 If ya read to the end, here are all the dependencies:
 [Colorama](https://pypi.org/project/colorama/) - ``` pip install colorama ```
 [Requests](https://pypi.org/project/requests/) - ``` pip install requests ```

+---

+## Quick Start
+(cause why not ig)
+1. Clone the repo. (or just download the uh python script.. actually cloning might be better cause i added a requirements.txt.)
+2. Install dependencies: `pip install requests colorama` (or ``` pip install -r requirements.txt ``` if you cloned the repo)
+3. Run: `python username_checker.py`